-The general secretary shall ensure that staff arrangements within the meetings division are adequate to allow for major meetings planning to be done on a continual rather than sequential basis, with appropriate time-lines to ensure the unhurried planning of these events.
+The general secretary shall ensure that staff arrangements within Meetings and Events are adequate to allow for major meetings planning to be done on a continual rather than sequential basis, with appropriate time-lines to ensure the unhurried planning of these events.
 The general secretary shall also develop work schedules and packages for staff attending meetings, including details of the work to be done and the number of staff in attendance.
-(October.
-1998 Mtg., Bd.
+(October 2013 Mtg., Bd.
 Dec.
-196)
+30)